Revenue increased $4.0 billion or 31%.

 Server products and cloud services revenue increased $3.9 billion or 35% driven by Azure and other cloud services.
 Azure and other cloud services revenue grew 50% driven by growth in our consumption-based services.
 Server products revenue increased 14% driven by hybrid solutions, including Windows Server and SQL Server running in multi-cloud environments, with an increase in multi-year agreements that carry higher in-quarter revenue recognition, on a low prior year comparable impacted by a slowdown in transactional licensing.

-Enterprise Services revenue increased $79 million or 6%, driven by higher revenue from Premier Support Services and Microsoft Consulting Services.
+Enterprise Services revenue increased $154 million or 9% driven by growth in Microsoft Consulting Services and Enterprise Support Services.

-Operating expenses increased $475 million or 19%, driven by investments in cloud and artificial intelligence engineering and commercial sales capacity.
+Operating expenses increased $496 million or 13% driven by investments in Azure and other cloud services.

 Revenue, gross margin, and operating income each included a favorable foreign currency impact of 2%.